 Compensation Committee.
 Messrs.
 Huber and Sterling serve as members of our Compensation Committee, and Mr. Huber serves as its chair.
 As discussed above, because we are eligible to be a "controlled company" within the meaning of NASDAQ Listing Rule 5615(c), and our Board of Directors has chosen to rely on this exception, we are exempt from certain NASDAQ listing rules that would otherwise require us to have a fully independent Compensation Committee.
-Our Compensation Committee is responsible for, among other things, establishing and administering our policies, programs, and procedures for compensation Gommittee of directors.
+Our Compensation Committee is responsible for, among other things, establishing and administering our policies, programs, and procedures for compensating our executive officers and board of directors.
 The Compensation Committee may only delegate its authority to subcommittees of its members.
 Our Compensation Committee held one meeting in 2017.